diondokter/nrf-modem/README.md

 The `embassy-net` feature enables a wrapper to be able to use the modem via embassy-net.

-An usage example is avaialble at [nponsard/nrf-modem-embassy-net-example](https://github.com/nponsard/nrf-modem-embassy-net-example).
+An usage example is avaialble in `examples/embassy-net-tcp-client`.